crashmaster35/TWM/README.md

 ## Current Status: Design Phase

-As of now, **ToroWM** is still in the **design phase**.
+As of now, **TWM** is still in the **design phase**.
 No development has begun, and the project team is working on finalizing the core architecture and technical specifications.
 Future updates will provide more details on development progress and implementation plans.

 ## Contributing

 We welcome new contributors!
-If you are interested in helping shape the development of **ToroWM**, feel free to join us.
+If you are interested in helping shape the development of **TWM**, feel free to join us.
 We are particularly looking for contributors with experience in the following areas:

 * Pascal programming (with or without object-oriented practices).
 * Graphics programming using VESA or other low-level techniques.